Y7-11 Absence Line: 01625 627229 Sixth Form Absence Line: 01625 627274

 | Email Mr S Billington

-Throughout Years 7 to 9, pupils explore all areas of science by studying a sequence of topics, each about three weeks in length.
+During Years 7 and 8, pupils explore all areas of science by studying a sequence of topics, each about three weeks in length.
 The aim is to develop a deeper understanding of scientific principles and knowledge in as practical a way as possible, while encouraging the enthusiasm and wonder that pupils bring with them from primary school.

 Practical work is recorded in a laboratory book, which remains in school.
 All other work is recorded in an exercise book, which pupils are expected to bring to every lesson.

 Topics are grouped in threes (usually) and come with a themed “homework menu” (see below) and an assessment.